 WHAT IS FASHION MARKETING?

+Many people have heard of it, but what is fashion marketing?
 Fashion marketing is the process of advertising clothing and accessories to the desired target audience.
 It's here where fashion and business intersect.
 One of the most important aspects of fashion, marketing helps boost sales and profits as well as build brand awareness and alter consumer perceptions.

 Through marketing, brands are perceived in a certain way e.g. luxury/affordable, tailoring/streetwear, mature/young.
 Fashion marketing encompasses a wide range of mediums including magazines, social media, billboards, events and more.
 Consistent brand messaging across all of these mediums is key to making sure a brand has the maximum appeal to its target audience.